Biometric Information Privacy Act Lawsuits

 Most recently in a unanimous opinion, the Illinois Supreme Court held – as Stephan Zouras, LLP has always maintained – that individuals need not allege “actual injury” to recover damages for the unlawful procurement of biometric data, including through fingerprint scans in the workplace.

-In the wake of the Illinois Supreme Court ruling, Stephan Zouras, LLP will resume litigation in over 45 pending class actions under BIPA.
+In the wake of the Illinois Supreme Court ruling, Stephan Zouras, LLP is actively litigating over 100 pending class actions under BIPA.

-If you believe your biometric data has not been properly safeguarded by your employer or other business or has been compromised and/or want more information on your rights, please contact us.← Back to Cases
+If you believe your biometric data has not been properly safeguarded by your employer or other business or has been compromised and/or want more information on your rights, please contact us.